Skip to main content

 Breadth and Depth of Education

 All majors, minors, and certificates are grouped into three areas.
 To build your Holokai, you will need to choose one program as your major and two programs from different categories as your minors and/or certificates.
 All the choices for your Holokai should be located in separate columns and rows.
-Furthermore, you can also choose other programs as additional majors, minors, and/or certificates if they are completed within four years.
+Furthermore, you can also choose other programs as additional majors, minors, and/or certificates if they are completed within 4 years.

-For those wishing to pursue an interdisciplinary studies major with the 2017 Curriculum, the primary and secondary emphases may count as separate breadth areas, but they cannot replace the need for two additional curricular programs in addition to what is in the IDS major.
+For those wishing to pursue an Interdisciplinary Studies major with the 2017 Curriculum, the primary and secondary emphases may count as separate breadth areas, but they cannot replace the need for two additional curricular programs in addition to what is in the IDS major.
 Three of the emphases and/or minors must be in different breadth areas.

 Holokai Requirements for Students Transferring with an Associate’s Degree